LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Game Vision**
 -------------------------------------

-The originators envision of a game is an exploratory free-style open-universe first-person adenture role playing game that is non-repetitive enticing and at the same time rewards the player for his spent time.
+The originators envision a cinematographic  exploratory free-style open-universe first-person adenture role playing game that is non-repetitive enticing and at the same time rewards the player for his spent time.

 Think about a holodeckesque style of game as the guiding vision.

-It should be a large cosmos of star systems with spacefaring mechanics as well as roaming the entire planets (or any other objects in space), in atmosphere, on the surface, on and sub-liquid, or below ground.
+It should be a large cosmos possibilities and opportunities populated by star systems with spacefaring mechanics as well as possibility of roaming entire planets (or any other objects in space), in atmosphere, on the surface, on and sub-liquid, or below ground.
 Ships, buildings, structures, space stations, caves should be walkable and explorable.

 Further specifics will be discussed in later chapters keeping in mind that an exemplary fantasy game may as well utilize a subset of the envisioned mechanics.